-With most enterprises favoring centralized cloud storage providers (CSP) for storing data, hyper scalar CSPs are in high demand.
-However, they have been accused of monopolizing the market and pigeonholing customers into rigid storage plans.
+For as long as one can remember, centralized cloud storage providers (CSPs) like Google, Microsoft, Apple, and Amazon have been enterprises’ preferred choice for storing data.
+While these CSPs provide numerous benefits, they have been accused of monopolizing the market and pigeonholing customers into rigid storage plans.
 Additionally, they are susceptible to cyberattacks that can cripple systems and cause disastrous financial loss.

-“As we saw in the Equifax and Experian breaches and the recent TransUnion problem with a criminal gaining access to the data, these centralized data stores are treasure troves for criminals and attract attacks accordingly,” says Uri Arad, co-founder and VP of product & research at Identiq.
-“That, in turn, is disastrous for consumer privacy and makes effective cybersecurity and fraud protection far more difficult.
+“As we saw in the Equifax and Experian breaches and the recent TransUnion problem with a criminal gaining access to the data, these centralized data stores are treasure troves for criminals and attract attacks accordingly,” says Uri Arad, co-founder and VP of product and research at Identiq.
+“That, in turn, is disastrous for consumer privacy and makes effective cybersecurity and fraud protection far more difficult.”

 A decentralized storage model doesn’t require significant investment in data centers, making it less expensive than centralized storage solutions.
 Further, there is a robust market of users willing to rent their unused disk space, which lowers the costs even more.

 In decentralized storage, files are broken down and spread across several nodes.
 This ensures that, even if one node is hacked, the rest are not affected.
 Having trustless architecture, granular access controls, and no single point of failure are additional features that enhance security.